Rosstat: An Overview

 Plans and Future Outlook

-Looking to the future, Rosstat aims to advance its methodologies by incorporating technologies such as machine learning and data analytics.
+Looking ahead, Rosstat aims to advance its methodologies by incorporating technologies such as machine learning and data analytics.
 These enhancements are intended to provide more detailed insights into sector-specific trends, including those within the dairy industry.
-Furthermore, Rosstat plans to strengthen collaborations with international statistical organizations to ensure that its methodologies are consistent with global best practices.
+Additionally, Rosstat plans to strengthen its collaborations with international statistical organizations to ensure its methodologies align with global best practices.